storm706/CompareVersion/README.md

 # CompareVersion
-This program will allow you to determine which version is newer.
+This program will allow you to determine which version is older.